-Gopher snakes are very common and although most of us can probably find them in our own backyard, purchasing a captive bred animal who’s already known to be healthy and feeding is better for all parties involved.
+Gopher snakes are very common and although most of us can probably find them in our own backyard, prioritizing reptile health & wellness by purchasing a captive bred animal who’s already known to be healthy and feeding is better for all parties involved.
 They’re easy to find in reptile classifieds and prices for gopher snakes, even those of various color and pattern variations, stay relatively low.

 Gopher snakes are common throughout much of the United States.

 Special regulations may apply if they are a native species in your state, so be sure to check your local laws before obtaining one.

 Gopher snakes are heavy-bodied and are already around a foot in length when they hatch.
 Adult size varies between subspecies, with four to five feet being average, but large individuals, especially bulls, can easily reach six feet.

 Fifteen years is average, but exceptional animals have been known to live up to 30 years of age.
 They show few signs of aging and can breed well in to their teens.

 Gopher Snake Substrate and Housing

 Gopher snakes are escape artists and require a very secure enclosure.
 Rack system tubs suit them just as well as reptile terrariums since floor space is more important to them than height.
 Hatchlings can be started in six quart tubs or five gallon tanks, but will have to be upgraded within a few months.
 A 20 gallon long tank or 28 quart tub works well for growing snakes.
 Smaller animals can live in 41 quart tubs or 30 gallon tanks as adults, but larger ones do best in enclosures that are four feet in length.
 Being so active, they require slightly more space than some other similar sized snakes, but they will use any extra room you give them and can be great display animals!

 Gopher snakes are escape artists and require a very secure enclosure.